 As stated on iGObanking’s FAQs page, the Early Withdrawal Penalty reads as follows:

-If your account has an original maturity between one year and less than three years: The fee we
+If your account has an original maturity between one year and less than three years:

-may impose will equal six months simple interest on the amount withdrawn subject to penalty.
+The fee we may impose will equal six months simple interest on the amount withdrawn subject to penalty.

-iGObanking is the online division of Flushing Bank (New York) that enables customers to open and fund accounts directly through the internet.
+iGObanking is the online division of Flushing Bank (New York) that allows customers to open and fund accounts directly through the internet.
 As an internet based institution, all of iGObanking's products are available nationwide.

 An iGOira is the only account that can be opened by mail.